AllTheBacteria/AllTheBacteria/docs/overview.rst

 We decided to host the data at OSF from release 0.2 onwards.
 All files on the EBI ftp site are left as an archive.
 Those files do have species names in them.
-The files were renamed before uploading to OSF.
+The files were renamed before uploading to OSF, as described in detail in the :doc:`migration to OSF page </ebi2osf>`.
 The assemblies are identical in release 0.2 on from EBI and OSF, but the filenames are different.

 August 2024 update